 - Pressbooks (a free to use open textbook publishing platform based on WordPress)

 Level 3: Technologies in the Pilot Phase

 Before EdTech adopts a tool as a core supported technology it must go through a pilot process.
 The following technologies are currently in the pilot phase:

-To connect with us about a tool or technology, visit our Hours page for contact information.
+To connect with us about a tool or technology, visit our contact page.